ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 val list_find_opt : ('a -> bool) -> 'a list -> 'a option = <fun>
 ```

-As an alternative, we can use an extended form of our usual `match` expression,
+As an alternative, we can use an extended form of our usual `match` expression
 to match both values and catch exceptions:

 ```ocaml